ChetanReddy1999/Blog-Website-Backend-API/README.md

 }
 ```

+---

 #### Important Note:
 - All APIs except signUp API require authentication to make API call.
-- API calls like Update,Delete blog require authorization, meaning a user can delete delete or update his own blog and cannot have any authority on other blogs.
+- API calls like Update,Delete blog require authorization, meaning a user can delete or update his own blog and cannot have any authority on other blogs.